We earn commissions from links on this site.

 Ranked #1 out of 28 Antivirus

 • Features: 100%.
-Norton offers anti-malware, anti-phishing, firewall, unlimited VPN, password manager, parental controls, and more.
+Norton includes anti-malware, anti-phishing, firewall, VPN, password manager, and more.

 Password Manager

-In some countries, Norton 360 Advanced is called Norton 360 Premium.
-This is essentially the same product, without identity theft protection.
+Note: In some regions, Norton 360 Advanced is sold as Norton 360 Premium without identity theft protection.

 Bonus Features